andi-jo/ML_projection_toolbox/README.md

 # ML_projection_toolbox
-Simple wrapper for machine learning models in the context of lead-lag projection modelling.
+Simple Python wrapper for machine learning models in the context of lead-lag projection modelling.

 MACHINE LEARNING WRAPPER for projection analyses